How to Curate & Cultivate Your Best Home Library & How to Know What Books Should My Child Read and Have at Home.

 Do you have more great book suggestions?
 Let us know in the comments below!

 This is Part I of a series about how to grow our children's library at home.
-I'll be posting later this week ideas for building your child's home library or reading corner and making it look cozy and great!
+Check out Part 2 for building your child's home library or reading corner and making it look cozy and great!

 Table of Contents

 - What classic childrens books by age should you start with?